 Together, the working groups, the teams, and the Representative make up the PhD Soundboard – which functions as the board of the IMSCOE PhD Network.
-More information about the different working groups is provided below.

 The aim of the IMSICOE PhD workshop is to provide helpful advice, insight and inspiration for PhD’s in the field of international migration, integration and social cohesion.
 The workshop is organized by PhD students for PhD students, and they take place at the IMISCOE Annual conference.
 The Workshop Committee seeks to make the workshop useful for PhDs’ both as part of their projects and for their future careers.